nus-cs2030s/2324-s2/docs/38-thread.md

 }
 ```

-In our examples, we often use `Thread.sleep()` in our methods to pretend that we are working hard on expensive computation to keep our examples simple.
+In our examples, we often use `Thread.sleep()` in our methods to pretend that we are working hard on expensive computations to keep our examples simple.

 Two more things to note: